Amirboroomand/php-language-programming/README.md

 It is powerful enough to be at the core of the biggest blogging system on the web (WordPress)!
 It is deep enough to run large social networks!
 It is also easy enough to be a beginner's first server side language!

+#What Can PHP Do?
+.PHP can generate dynamic page content
+.PHP can create, open, read, write, delete, and close files on the server .PHP can collect form data
+.PHP can send and receive cookies
+.PHP can add, delete, modify data in your database .PHP can be used to control user-access
+.PHP can encrypt data

+With PHP you are not limited to output HTML.
+You can output images, PDF files, and even Flash movies.
+You can also output any text, such as XHTML and XML.